primesearch/LLR/llr/cllrd___Win32_Release/Readme.txt

      k*b^n-1 numbers are tested using the N+1 Morrison algorithm.

     - K*b^n+c numbers with |c| <> 1 or k > b^n can only be PRP tested.
+     If the number is found PRP, the % of factorization is then shown, but note that it is relevant only if c == +1 or -1...

 10) Special algorithms :